Katharine Elizabeth McBride: Career

-By 1938, Katherine McBride became an associate professor at Bryn Mawr in both the Education and Psychology departments.
+By 1938, Katharine McBride became an associate professor at Bryn Mawr in both the Education and Psychology departments.
 In 1938, she was also appointed Assistant Dean at Bryn Mawr.
 In 1940, she left Bryn Mawr to become the Dean at Radcliffe College in Boston.
-On November 28, 1941, Katherine McBride became one of the youngest people to be named the president of an American university.
+On November 28, 1941, Katharine McBride became one of the youngest people to be named the president of an American university.
 She was also one of the few female presidents of American colleges at the time.

-Katherine McBride was the fourth president of Bryn Mawr college.
+Katharine McBride was the fourth president of Bryn Mawr college.
 As President, she advocated for her students by turning down government scholarship programs that required universities to report student protesters during the Vietnam War.
 In McBride's first year as president, she taught Child Psychology and co-led the Psychology Journal Club.
 McBride also was the Vice President of the College of Entrance Examination Board and Chair of the Committee on Tests.
 Even though not technically a practicing neuropsychologist, McBride continued to value standardization, confront measurement issues and develop test instruments.
 McBride was an active member of the American Psychological Association.
 She was elected a Fellow of the American Academy of Arts and Sciences in 1968.

 McBride developed the Child Study Institute, a clinical, educational service that in present-day serves as a mental-health services center.
 She also oversaw the construction of the Mariam Coffin Canaday Library, Erdman Hall, Haffner Hall, and additions to the Park Science Center.

 McBride made a televised appearance on ABC News Issues and Answers program on September 19, 1965.
 To a national audience, she espoused her beliefs in equality in higher education, and that greater assistance was needed for disadvantaged individuals to even the playing field in higher education.
-Katherine McBride died on June 3, 1976 after sustaining a heart attack.
+Katharine McBride died on June 3, 1976, after sustaining a heart attack.

 Legacy

-The “McBride Scholars” program was established in 1984.
+The "McBride Scholars" program was established in 1984.
 The Scholarship supports nontraditional, female college students who delayed college due to economic or family issues.
-The McBride Gateway in front of Pembroke Hall at Bryn Mawr College was erected in 1984 to honor Katherine McBride.
-A chapter of The Oxford Handbook of History of Clinical Neuropsychology was devoted to Katharine McBride's contributions, and the author stated, “It can be argued that McBride was one of the best neuropsychologists we never had.
+The McBride Gateway in front of Pembroke Hall at Bryn Mawr College was erected in 1984 to honor Katharine McBride.
+A chapter of The Oxford Handbook of History of Clinical Neuropsychology was devoted to Katharine McBride's contributions, and the author stated, "It can be argued that McBride was one of the best neuropsychologists we never had.
 Overall, she is considered to be a pioneering figure among early aphasia clinicians and researchers who founded the field of clinical neuropsychology.